 When: 1st January from 14:00 (times can vary)

 Where: South Queensferry, a gorgeous place outside the city centre

-Costs and tickets: Free to watch, £12 to take part (which I find criminally high) – more info here closer to the date
+Costs and tickets: Free to watch, £12 to take part (which I find criminally high, even if part is for charity)

-If you are feeling mad, brave, or just want a way to kick the hangover, then drag yourself out of bed and head down to South Queensferry for a traditional Scottish start to the New Year.
+If you are feeling mad or brave or just want a way to kick the hangover, then drag yourself out of bed and head down to South Queensferry for a traditional Scottish start to the New Year.

-South Queensferry is a little out of Edinburgh, but it’s a really beautiful village, and somewhere all visitors to the city should try and see at any time of year.
-With adorable old colourful houses and fantastic views of the iconic Forth Bridge, it’s a fantastic setting for the Loony Dook.
+South Queensferry is a little out of Edinburgh, but it’s a really beautiful village and somewhere all visitors to the city should try and see at any time of year.
+With adorable old colourful houses and fantastic views of the iconic Forth Bridge, it’s a fantastic setting for the Loony Dook Dip.